-For a student to receive the position of valedictorian or salutatorian, the following apply:
+For a student to receive valedictorian or salutatorian, the following apply:

-1. The valedictorian and salutatorian must be students enrolled in the twelfth grade who graduate with their cohort class in May.

-2. The valedictorian must have earned top grades in the most rigorous courses but will not be penalized for taking additional un-weighted elective courses such as ASB, arts, journalism, athletics, or yearbook.
-The following selection criteria will be used to select the valedictorian/salutatorian:

-a.
-Students will be ranked by un-weighted Total GPA

-b.
-Class rank is not a part of the selection process

-c.
-Students will be awarded an extra .1 grade point for each honors / AP / IB class taken.

-d.
-Honors Economics is a three-week summer school class that will only be awarded .05

-2. In case of a tie for valedictorian or salutatorian, co-valedictorians and/or co-salutatorians will be recognized.

-3. The student must have attended Fullerton Union High School for at least three consecutive semesters immediately preceding the determination of class valedictorian and salutatorian; determination will be made at the end of the first semester, senior year.
+- 1. The valedictorian and salutatorian must be students enrolled in the twelfth grade who graduate with their cohort class in May. - 2.
+The valedictorian must have earned top grades in the most rigorous courses but will not be penalized for taking additional un-weighted elective courses such as ASB, arts, journalism, athletics, or yearbook.
+The following selection criteria will be used to select the valedictorian/salutatorian: - a.
+Students will be ranked by un-weighted Total GPA - b.
+Class rank is not a part of the selection process - c.
+Students will be awarded an extra .1 grade point for each honors / AP / IB class taken. - d.
+Honors Economics is a 3 week summer school class that will only be awarded .05 - 3.
+In case of a tie for valedictorian or salutatorian, co-valedictorians and/or co-salutatorians will be recognized. - 4.
+The student must have attended Fullerton Union High School for at least three consecutive semesters immediately preceding the determination of class valedictorian and salutatorian; determination will be made at the conclusion of the first semester, senior year.
 (Therefore, any student who transfers into Fullerton Union High School after the first semester of the junior year will not be eligible to be valedictorian or salutatorian.)
-The student must be enrolled full-time at Fullerton Union High School for the entire senior year.

-4. If a student is taking classes that are above and beyond what is offered in Math at Fullerton High, the student can be awarded .1 for each math class.
-This must have administrative approval.5.
+The student must be enrolled full-time at Fullerton Union High School for the entire senior year. - 5.
+If a student is taking classes that are above and beyond what is offered in Math at Fullerton they can be awarded .1 for each math class.
+This must have administrative approval. - 6.
 Discrepancies in the selection process will be handled on a case by case basis.

-Graduation Cord Honors

-for the Class of 2018 -2021
+GRADUATION CORD HONORS for the Class of 2018-2021